-The faculty co-chair is the linchpin of this team; among other activities, the faculty co-chair coordinates activities, relays information (including information coming from external sources such as the CCCCO, ASCCC, Title 5, or ASSIST), performs research, delegates work to other team members, and identifies and solves curriculum-related problems.
-Conflicts will sometimes arise, and the Curriculum Committee co-chairs (faculty and administrative) should cooperate to work these out, with the goal of maintaining professionalism and collegiality among curriculum leadership team members.
+The faculty co-chair is the linchpin of this team; among other activities, the faculty co-chair coordinates activities, relays information (including information coming from external sources such as the BOG, CCCCO, ASCCC, Title 5, C-ID, or ASSIST), performs research, delegates work to other team members, and identifies and solves curriculum-related problems.
+Conflicts will sometimes arise, and the Curriculum Committee co-chairs (faculty and administrative) should cooperate to work these out, with the goal of maintaining professionalism and collegiality among curriculum leadership team members and acting in the best interest of the college and its students.